djrieger/mjplusplus/README.md

 - `--print-ast`: Pretty print the parsed file.

+- `--parse`: Run the syntax analysis on the given `FILE`.

 - `--check`: Run the semantic analysis on the given `FILE`.

 - `--firm` : Build the graphs and create an assembly file.
 Only works with `--check`.

 - `--compile-firm` : Run semantic analysis, build the FIRM-graph and produce backend-code using FIRM and gcc.

+- `--assembly`: Keeps the created assembly file after compilation.

+- `--out`: A few options can be given an output file with this command.

-If the compiler is started without an option, the given `FILE` will be parsed and the return signal indicates, if it is correct.
+If the compiler is started without an alternative mode, like `--compile-firm` or `--print-ast`, the given `FILE` will be compiled using our own code generation and gcc.
+The created assembly file will be deleted afterwards.
+This behaviour can be altered by `--assembly`.
+The created executeable file will be named `FILE.out`.
+This behaviour can be altered by `--out`.

+Example: `./mj++ -out foo foo.mj`